acmei/Rails-Reference/README.md

 3. Edit specs
 4. To run, use `rspec` command in terminal

+To run a spec for a specific folder
+`rspec folder/path`
+For example, `rspec spec/controllers`

 ##Heroku Deployment
 _Make sure your sqlite3 gem is under development group then add gem 'pg'_
 ```ruby